Food & Beverage Businesses

 Comparing Startup Costs

-• Mini Pancake Business - Lower startup cost ($2,000-$15,000) with a similar customer base and operational model.
+• Mini Pancake Business - Lower startup cost ($2,000-$15,000) with the same cart-or-stall, event-driven dessert model and high per-item margins.

 Frequently Asked Questions